-In the proofs, we employed both the Isabelle internal automation ("auto" and friends) [44] and the Sledgehammer tool [48].3 The internal automation worked very well for the properties involving reachable states and actions on them-including the sufficiently simple subgoals of the concrete unwinding proofs and their key lemmas.
+In the proofs, we employed both the Isabelle internal automation ("auto" and friends) [48] and the Sledgehammer tool [52].5 The internal automation worked very well for the properties involving reachable states and actions on them-including the sufficiently simple subgoals of the concrete unwinding proofs and their key lemmas.
 Here, the desired properties had a fairly regular pattern, determining them to usually surrender after case distinctions followed by auto.

 On the other hand, Sledgehammer came into its own for properties involving traces, where it was able to find fairly complex chains of reasoning inside trace inductions on which internal automation would fail.
 This applied to both the abstract framework and the accountability properties.
 Indeed, we had 50 successful invocations of Sledgehammer in the 1800 LOC of the former, and 15 in the 700 LOC of the latter.
-Roughly one fifth of these invocations were able to return proofs by auto or fastforce, taking advantage of a recent im-
+Roughly one fifth of these invocations were able to return proofs by auto or fastforce, taking advantage of a recent improvement in Sledgehammer's feedback with the internal automation [14].
+By contrast, we had only 28 invocations in the entire 6700 LOC of confidentiality proofs.